L77B/DET_Group_project_2/README.md

 ## Usage (Elin skriver)

-[_Usage section showing how to use your project and interact with its features.
-You can use examples, screenshots, gifs, or videos to demonstrate the user interface, controls, and feedback of your project.
-You can also provide tips, tricks, or best practices for using your project effectively._]

 To use Watercolour Village and interact with its features, follow the guidelines below:

 - To move around, walk around using continuous movement.
--
 - To grab an object, use a pinch gesture.
 - To access the hand menu, click on the button with a poke gesture.
 - When inside the hand menu, scroll and select an object with a poke gesture.
 - To change the size of the objects, use pinch on the signifiers and move your hands closer or away from each other.

+See this video to understand the gestures: <https://drive.google.com/file/d/1Xnq1DW26jSc7_4_tUwSsEwHMrZ1NvsP-/view?usp=sharing>

-Some tips, tricks, and best practices for using [Your App XR} effectively:
+Some tips, tricks, and best practices for using Watercolour Village effectively:

+- Have patience with the hand menu
 - Tip 1 Have fun
 - Tip 2 Be creative

 ## References

-Acknowledge here the sources, references, or inspirations that you used for your project.
-Give credit to the original authors or creators of the materials that you used or adapted for your project (3D models, source code, audio effects, etc.)

-inspiration for the project:
+Inspiration for the project:
 - Sims
 - Minecraft
 - Studio Ghibli